-KEY PERSUASION POINT: The more choices you give a person the less likely they are to take action!
+Legendary Point: The more choices you give a person the less likely they are to take action!

 This isn’t the first time we’ve talked about choice in the persuasion process, but here is some new research I think you’ll find immediately applicable.